ismailceylan/restorm-laravel/README.md

 Restorm will parse the request and make modification on the model that we just passed to it, depending on the directives that carried by the request.

-It will return the QueryBuilder instance back with the modifications that applied to it.
-We can continue to work with that query builder as we did before in Laravel.
+It will return the QueryBuilder, Model, Relation, or whatever we passed at the first stage.
+It will be back with the modifications applied to it.
+We can continue to work with that source as we did before in Laravel.